seltaria/wondertools/README.md

 (I have a plan to create a beautiful web page with all these resources and its descriptions but not today)

 ___
+### Programmer Things

++ [SOLID in React](https://proglib.io/p/luchshie-praktiki-primeneniya-principov-solid-v-react-2022-08-10) - (RU) The best practice of using SOLID principles in React

 ### API Things

 + [Cat API](https://thecatapi.com/) - Get cats, search by breeds, add to favs
 + [Cat Facts API](https://catfact.ninja/#/Facts/getRandomFact) - Get fact about cats